 We met one couple that had sold their home and bought a 5th wheel trailer to pursue the full-time adventure.
 They were miserable.
-The husband was deeply depressed, and his wife was a nervous wreck.
-They missed their home, and routines, and family, and they had a deep sense of regret over getting rid of a lifetime’s worth of personal items.
-They gave some of these belongings away, threw some out, but sold most of the things that make a house a home, for pennies on the dollar.
-They weren’t living a new adventure, they were enduring a new nightmare.
-I felt bad for them, because being full-time adventurers was not a good fit, but they were trapped in the decision they had made, at least for a while.
+The husband was deeply depressed.
+His wife was a nervous wreck.
+They missed their home, and routines, and family.
+And they had a deep sense of regret over getting rid of a lifetime’s worth of personal items.
+Also, they gave some of these belongings away, threw some out, but sold most of the things that make a house a home, for pennies on the dollar.
+They weren’t living a new adventure.
+Nope, they were enduring a new nightmare.
+I felt bad for them, because being full-time adventurers was not a good fit.
+But they were trapped in the decision they had made.
+At least for a while.
 Full-time RVing is not for everyone.

 What we like the least about full-time RVing is the constant concern about the weather and the endless planning where to stay.

 What we like the most are the amazing life changing adventures we experience around every corner:

 - to whale watching in BC,

 - to seeing each region of the country,